sap9433/yoSapy/README.md

 # yoSapy
 AngularJS test generator.
-(Right now only works for controllers . test generator for directives and services are under construction... :) )
+[Right now only works for controllers . test generator for directives and services are under construction...]

 - [x] Takes path of the angularJs file to be tested as input.
 - [x] Parses the file and generates a test file.
-- [x] Be ready for surprise - you will be amazed to see that most of these auto generated test are actually passing , and yo need to edit some of the test cases to make them pass(Obviously ).
+- [x] Be ready for surprise - you will be amazed to see that most of these auto generated test are actually passing , and you need to edit rest, to make them pass (Obviously ).
 - [x] this auto generated test file takes your code coverage for that file from 0% to 40-50% without writing a single line of code .
 Now that's Freaking awesome!!!

 # Usage